 Make a Wall Advent Calendar

 Walls can be a great asset when it comes to small-space holiday decorating.
 Here, a cluster of small lidded storage containers is transformed into a countdown holiday calendar.
 Paint the boxes and print out numbers on colored paper; cut out and adhere to the lids.
 Glue a small magnet to the back of each container and attach to a painted metal board.

 Got a pretty lamp with an open base?
-Fill it with ornaments.
+Fill it with festive and eye-catching ornaments.
 A kitchen bowl could do the same work in a small space.